DHI/terracotta/README.md

    [Zappa](https://github.com/Miserlou/Zappa).
 See [Deployment on AWS](#deployment-to-aws-λ)
    for more details.

-## Datasets and Keys
+## All is keys

 Terracotta is agnostic to the organization of your data.
-Almost any hierarchy or folder structure can be cast into an API structure.
-The hierarchy down to single-band files defines the sequence of **keys**, which can have any names and values.
+Almost any hierarchy can be cast into an API structure through **keys**, which are an ordered sequence of named categories.
+Keys can have any names and (string) values.

-For example, RGB bands from different Sentinel-2 tiles and dates can be represented by keys `('tile', 'date', 'band')`, with values for tile `33UUB`, date `20181010`, and bands `B04`, `B03`, and `B02`.
+For example, surface reflectance for the red, green, and blue spectral bands at different dates can be represented by the keys `('type', 'date', 'band')`, where type is `'reflectance'`, date for example `'20181010'`, and bands `'red'`, `'green'`, and `'blue'`.

-Imagery of the same set of keys makes up a **dataset**.
-There can be multiple datasets of different structure on the same Terracotta instance.

-For example, the above RGB dataset could be called `'reflectance'` and live together with other information like `'indices'` or `'categorical'` data.
-Terracotta serves this as `example.com/rgb/reflectance/33UUB/20181010?r=B04&g=B03&b=B02`.
+Every unique combination of the key values is a **dataset**, representing one single-band image, e.g. `reflectance/20181010/B04`.

+For the example from above, you get a proper RGB representation with `example.com/rgb/reflectance/20181010/{z}/{x}/{y}.png?r=red&g=green&b=blue`.

+You define the number and names of keys upon setup of your Terracotta instance and they are then fixed.
+This is more flexible than it may sound: In the same scheme as above, you could introduce a type `'indices'` and name your band `'NDVI'` and get it served on `example.com/singleband/indices/20181010/NDVI/{z}/{x}/{y}.png`.

 ## Why Terracotta?